 Carrageenan in the degraded form exposes an unstable sulfur compound that is known to cause inflammation in animals and humans.
 Degraded carrageenan is commonly used in the scientific world in order to induce inflammation in lab animals.

-Once we drink our favorite nut milk beverage with carrageenan, the thickening agent gets degraded by the stomach acid and bacterial fermentation in the gut which alters the structure of the compound.8 Heating the almond or coconut milk would also degrade the compound and make it potentially toxic.
+Once we drink our favorite nut milk beverage with carrageenan, the thickening agent gets degraded by the stomach acid and bacterial fermentation in the gut which alters the structure of the compound.7 Heating the coconut or almond milk would also degrade the compound and make it potentially toxic.

 Let’s say you get an organic pizza with this ingredient in the sauce portion.
 You heat the pizza up and it begins to break down the carrageenan particle.
 Then you begin to digest the pizza and the chewing process provides mechanical insult to the agent that further degrades it.
 The additive is then exposed to harsh stomach acid as the body is working to metabolize and absorb the nutrients within the pizza.
 This same process occurs with your nut milk.